-- ▶ Open the screen Storage tank. - ▶ Select the Trend element entry in the menu or tool bar.

-▶ With the left mouse button held down in the Storage tank 1 screen, drag the frame for the trend element.

-Position the trend element between the tank graphics and your text block.

-- ▶ In the variable selection dialog that opens, select Storage tank[1].
-Temperature sensor and Storage tank[1].
-Fill level. - ▶ Set the main ticks to 25 and the subsidiary ticks to 10. - ▶ Make the following settings in the properties window:
+- Open the screen Storage tank. - ▶ Select the Trend element entry in the menu or tool bar. - ▶ With the left mouse button held down in the Storage tank 1 screen, drag the frame for the trend element. - Position the trend element between the tank graphics and your text block. - ► In the variable selection dialog that opens, select Storage tank[1].Temperature sensor and Storage tank[1].Fill level. - ▶ Set the main ticks to 25 and the subsidiary ticks to 10. - ▶ Make the following settings in the properties window:

 Property group Property field Description Runtime Tooltip: Graphical overview of fill level and temperature of the last 10 minutes.
-Curves your trend curves.
-In this example, two curves a In this property group, you set the parameters for the color and appearance of
+Curves In this property group, you set the parameters for the color and appearance of your trend curves.
+In this example, two curves are offered, because two variables were selected.
+Select different colors and line types for each curve.